iurykrieger/morpy/Readme.md

 ## Dependencies

+MORPY depends on CONDA package interface.
+You need to install it before the hands on below.
+See more at [Conda documentation](https://conda.io/docs/).

 All MORPY dependencies can be found at the given files:
 -  **conda-requirements.txt**
     - All **conda** dependencies with name, version and python version